Rufous-breasted blue flycatcher

 The rufous-breasted blue flycatcher (Cyornis camarinensis) is a species of bird in the family Muscicapidae.
 It is endemic to the Philippines found on the Bicol Peninsula and Catanduanes.
 Its natural habitat is tropical moist lowland forests.
 It was formerly treated as a subspecies of the blue-breasted blue flycatcher (Cyornis herioti).
 This species was only photographed in the wild for the first time ever in March 2025 – prior to this there was no other documentation of this species for 17 years.
 This species remains one of the least documented birds in the Philippines.

 Description and taxonomy

-EBird describes it as "An attractive flycatcher of forest understory from the lowlands to low mountains of southern Luzon and Catanduanes.
-Male has deep blue upperparts and sides to the chest, pale orange breast and throat, blackish face, and a white belly.
-Female has a brown back, white belly, rufous forehead, wings and tail, a grayish-brown head, and an orange throat.
-An inconspicuous and poorly-known species.
-Males is similar to Mangrove Blue-Flycatcher, but lacks the black chin of male and white face of the female.
-Song is a high-pitched, shrill "tsiiiiiiiii!" followed by a variety of lower notes."

 It was formerly conspecific with the blue-breasted blue flycatcher from north Luzon.
 It was split as a separate species based on the male's eponymous rufous breast.
 As this is an extremely rare bird and there are barely and specimens, the differences between the two species' females are poorly understood.

 Ecology and behaviour

 This species is poorly known.
 Stomach contents from specimens taken contained insects.
 This species forages close to the forest floor in the dense understorey.
 It is extremely unobstrusive and is usually alone or in a pair.

 Nothing is known about its breeding habits except that two males collected in April and May were in breeding condition and had enlarged testes.
 An immature male was also collected in late June.